lie75922-cpu/RAG_Qdrant_ZhiPu/README.md

 # RAGForgeX

-RAGForgeX is a modular toolkit for rapidly building, switching, and evaluating Retrieval-Augmented Generation pipelines.
-It provides unified interfaces for document parsers, chunkers, embedding models, vector stores, retrievers, rerankers, generators, and evaluators, allowing users to compare RAG designs through configuration files instead of rewriting code.
+**RAGForgeX** is a modular toolkit for rapidly building, switching, and evaluating Retrieval-Augmented Generation pipelines.

+It provides unified interfaces for document parsers, chunkers, embedding models, vector stores, retrievers, rerankers, generators, and evaluators.
+Instead of rewriting the entire RAG workflow for every experiment, users can compose different RAG pipelines through YAML configuration files and run them with a simple CLI command.

-## Why RAGForgeX
+## Why RAGForgeX?

-RAG experiments often become hard to compare because each parser, vector store, retriever, and generator brings its own API shape.
-RAGForgeX keeps the orchestration layer small and explicit: mature open-source packages are used as optional dependencies behind adapters, while the project owns the common schema, configuration, CLI, examples, and evaluation flow.
+RAG development often requires testing many combinations of components: different document parsers, chunking strategies, embedding models, vector databases, retrieval methods, rerankers, LLM providers, and evaluation frameworks.

+RAGForgeX is designed to make this process faster and more reproducible.
+It helps developers and researchers quickly compare different RAG designs before building a production system.

+## Core Idea

+> Configure once, switch freely, evaluate consistently.

+RAGForgeX does not aim to replace LangChain, LlamaIndex, Qdrant, FAISS, Ragas, or other open-source RAG tools.
+Instead, it provides a lightweight integration layer that wraps these tools through consistent interfaces and makes them easier to combine, test, and evaluate.

 ## Features